The art of doing something with your money

 - Track your expenses.
 Knowing how much you spend is a key determinant of financial success.
 Too many people are living paycheque to paycheque or even worse spending beyond their means.
 How would you know if you have a spending problem or not if you had no idea how much you were spending?
 Here’s another article I wrote sharing some different ways to track your spending – Know your spending

 - Take control of your investments.
-Nobody cares about your money more than you care.
+Nobody cares about your money more than you care about.
 Start doing by simply taking stock of your investments and determine why you own what you do.
 Here’s an article on how to review your RRSP portfolio if you have not done so in a long time.
 If you are working with a financial advisor give him/her a call and book an appointment for a review.
 Walk into that meeting with a list of questions because you care about your money.

 - Get a will done.

 Not only should you get your will done but you should also get a power of attorney and a personal directive done as well.
-In my 20 years in the financial industry I can’t count the number of times I’ve seen people without these key documents and the result is problems, costs, delays and conflicts.
+In my 20 years in the financial industry, I can’t count the number of times I’ve seen people without these key documents and the result is problems, costs, delays, and conflicts.

 - Start an automatic savings plan.
 For many saving money does not come naturally.
-Saving money is one of the four key disciplines to financial success.
+Saving money is one of the four key disciplines of financial success.
 Putting away money for the future is so much harder when you don’t automate it.
-Doing is simply a matter of going to your financial advisor or institution and asking them to start a regular withdrawal from your bank account into a Tax Free Savings account (TFSA) or Registered Retirement Savings Plan (RRSP).
+Doing is simply a matter of going to your financial advisor or institution and asking them to start a regular withdrawal from your bank account into a Tax-Free Savings account (TFSA) or Registered Retirement Savings Plan (RRSP).
 If your employer has an option to take it off your paycheque, that’s even better.
 If your employer is willing to match your contributions that’s the best.
 If you need help saving money, here are my principles of saving money.

 This list is far from complete.
 There are so many things you can be doing.
 I think this list forms some of the basic skills needed for tour financial health.
 If you have done these things then keep doing something else.
 There’s always room for improvement.
 Doing something is better than nothing.
-It’s never to late to start doing something.
+It’s never too late to start doing something.
 I think Nike said it best “Just do it!”